Wye College: Lady Joanna Thornhill School

 Cardinal Kempe's nephew Thomas Kempe sold Olantigh to Sir Timothy Thornhill in 1607.
-The 1708 will of Lady Joanna Thornhill, the daughter of Sir Bevil Grenville, second wife of descendent Richard Thornhill, and Woman of the Bedchamber to Queen Catherine of Braganza provided funds to care for and educate the children of Wye.
+The 1708 will of Lady Joanna Thornhill, the daughter of Sir Bevil Grenville, second wife of descendant Richard Thornhill, and Woman of the Bedchamber to Queen Catherine of Braganza provided funds to care for and educate the children of Wye.
 Her trust purchased parts of the college buildings and other property for that purpose.

-Sir George Wheler, who some sources claim was Lady Joanna Thornhill's nephew, acquired the private mansion - the southern range, garden, outbuildings and Latin School in 1713.
+Sir George Wheler, who some sources claim was Lady Joanna Thornhill's nephew, acquired the private mansion – the southern range, garden, outbuildings and Latin School in 1713.
 He had been a pupil at Wye Grammar School but "learnt little" there.

 That transaction left the college part owned by Lady Thornhill's trust and, on Wheler's death in 1724, part by his.
 A grammar school still operated in the Latin School and buildings around the cloister.

 The grammar school headmaster received free personal accommodation from Wheler's trust, use of the Latin School for classes and the £16, but had to pay rent to Thornhill's trust for other school space.
 The Thornhill trust operated its own charity schools for boys and girls in the Old Hall and Parlour respectively.
 Their schoolmaster received £30 per annum salary and the school mistress £20, from rent on property purchased in Wye and on Romney Marsh.

 By the late 18th century there were over 100 children attending Lady Thornhills school.
-In 1839, rather than join the non denominational British and Foreign School Society it affiliated with the Church of England's National Society for Promoting Religious Education, becoming a national school.
+In 1839, rather than join the non-denominational British and Foreign School Society it affiliated with the Church of England's National Society for Promoting Religious Education, becoming a national school.